sydasif/python-book/docs/source/git/01_git.md

 ### git add

 Out of all the untracked files, we can pick which file we want to commit.
 This is called staging.
-Use `git add <fileName>` Command to stage a file:
+Use the `git add <fileName>` Command to stage a file:

 Below we've added `script.py` to the stage and then used git status to check its status.